brandoncardoso/hima/README.md

 ### Plugins

-Hima comes with [`jekyll-seo-tag`](https://github.com/jekyll/jekyll-seo-tag) plugin preinstalled to make sure your website gets the most useful meta tags.
+Hima comes with [`jekyll-seo-tag`](https://github.com/jekyll/jekyll-seo-tag) plugin pre-installed to make sure your website gets the most useful meta tags.
 See [usage](https://github.com/jekyll/jekyll-seo-tag#usage) for how to set it up.

 ## Usage